 One other thing to note is currently, HTML emails do not work outside the main Commons site as we have not network-activated the WP Better Emails / WP Better Emails for BP plugins.
 The reason why we probably didn't network-activate these plugins is this might interfere with sites that already have existing email solutions or that we do not want to force the main Commons HTML template on all sites.
 I'm not sure what we want to do regarding this, but since we haven't really received many tickets about this issue, it's probably best to leave things as-is for the time being.

 I'm marking this ticket as resolved, but feel free to discuss the issues here or open new tickets for some of them.

-#6 Updated by Matt Gold over 4 years ago
+#6 Updated by Matt Gold about 5 years ago

 Raymond Hoh wrote:

 The reason why we probably didn't network-activate these plugins is this might interfere with sites that already have existing email solutions or that we do not want to force the main Commons HTML template on all sites.
 I'm not sure what we want to do regarding this, but since we haven't really received many tickets about this issue, it's probably best to leave things as-is for the time being.

 That sounds right to me.
 Thanks, Ray, for that and for untangling this issue!